flicstar/OSP-editing-guide/editing-phases.md

 # Editing Phases

-Our editing process is divided into stages.
+Our editing process is divided into phases.
 We move from the largest scope (structure) to the smallest, (choice of words).

 * **Scope & Narrative Structure**: Your piece should have a thesis and the subsequent narrative should follow a logical progression proving it.
 * **Flow & Readability**: Assess how the content flows and transitions between sections.
 Include visual cues (lists, headers, etc.) to help the reader move through the narrative easily.
 * **Style & Phrasing**: Make sure you’re writing engaging content appropriate for the brand and target audience.
 * **Choice of Words**: Scan the choice of specific words for appropriate emotional tone, proper grammar, and accurate terminology.

-When editing someone else’s work, you can and will skip back and forth between stages, but they give us a strong logical framework to help us be kind, consistent, and helpful editors.
+When editing someone else’s work, you can and will skip back and forth between phases, but they give us a strong logical framework to help us be kind, consistent, and helpful editors.

 ## The Brief and the Positivity Pass